Coronation of Mary I of England: Blue and ray cloth

 The route from Westminster Hall into the Abbey was spread with blue velvet or multi-coloured woollen "ray-cloth".
 The wardrobe account says the blue cloth was used between the hall and the Abbey quire door.
+The pulpit was draped with red worsted.C.
+S. Knighton, Calendar of State Papers, Domestic Series, of the reign of Mary I (London, 1998), no. 20: SP 11/1 f.31v: Alice Hunt, 'The Reformation of Tradition', Tudor Queenship (Palgrave Macmillan, 2010), p.
+68: John Edwards, Mary I: England's Catholic Queen (Yale, 2011), p.
+125: John Strype, Ecclesiastical Memorials, 3:1 (Oxford, 1822), p.
+55.

-Cloth used at the coronation of Anne Boleyn was described as "blue ray cloth".
-The pulpit was draped with red worsted.
+The use of ray cloth on the route of the procession was traditional.
+The cloth used at the coronation of Anne Boleyn was described as "blue ray cloth".
+At the coronation of Elizabeth of York on 25 November 1487, spectators rushed to cut pieces of the ray cloth with knives before her ladies had even finished passing by.
+As the souvenir hunters struggled with each other there were fatalities.

 Anointing and a change of costume

 During the ceremony Mary withdrew into a traverse, a curtained space, using for robing and disrobing.
 There she changed into a purple velvet mantle, and a purple velvet kirtle with a train furred with ermine, assisted by her ladies in waiting.
 Mary was partly undressed for her anointing, during which she wore the Colobium Sindonis of silk taffeta.
 The newly made silk garment was described as a "tabard of white tarteryn", like that used at the coronation of her parents Henry VIII and Catherine of Aragon in 1509, or of white "sarsenet", worn over her gown.
 After the anointing, she put on a purple velvet kirtle.
 Mistress Walgrave, (the wife of Edward Waldegrave), laced up her clothes, and Mary put on a mantle again.
 Lace with tags were provided for the kirtles and 24 yards of ribbon for girdles.
 Walgrave also handed linen gloves to the queen.
 Her shoes were "sabatons" of crimson cloth of gold lined with satin and dressed with Venice gold ribbon or gold passamyne lace.
 The costume change was detailed in a schedule which describes this specially made "coronation mantle" and its lacework overmantle.
 This second mantle was mentioned in the published Spanish narrative accounts.

 Mary paid for the making of these new items furred with ermine and decorated with Venice gold lace, including the coronation mantle, from her own purse.
 The earls and countesses in attendance wore crimson velvet and gold coronets.